cityofasheville/bedrock2/README.md

     docker build -f Dockerfile.bedrock --tag ejaxonavl/bedrock .
-    winpty docker run -it -v "C:\Users\ericjackson\dev\bedrock\bedrock2":/home/bedrock ejaxonavl/bedrock bash
+    winpty docker run -it -v "C:\Users\ericjackson\dev\bedrock\bedrock2":/home/bedrock ejaxonavl/bedrock bash So the second command on Mac would be something like: docker run -it -v "/Users/jon/Documents/bedrock2":/home/bedrock ejaxonavl/bedrock bash

 A _bedrock_ Conda environment is automatically activated on login.
 Once logged in, run the following: